 Stages of Infant Development

-The development process of the infants takes place in four aspects:
+The development process of infants takes place in four aspects:

-Second aspect, cognitive development in infancy refers to the mental activities or processes involved in the processing and use of knowledge which include detecting, interpreting, classifying & remembering information, evaluating ideas, making strategies, fantasizing and dreaming.
+The second aspect, cognitive development in infancy refers to the mental activities or processes involved in the processing and use of knowledge which includes detecting, interpreting, classifying & remembering information, evaluating ideas, making strategies, fantasizing and dreaming.

 Jean Piaget, the most influential psychologist of the 20th century has mentioned four stages of cognitive development in his studies which are: